pbrugugnoli/PEB-OpenFlexure-Microscope/README.md

 - After some reverse engineering,  2 pull requests were created to address and appropriated manage AWB and LSC for the Picamera V1.3 in PiCameraX and OFM Server programs
 - [My contribution to the community](https://openflexure.discourse.group/t/rpi-1b-picamera-v1-3-auto-calibration-solved/1486/6)
 - [PiCameraX fork](https://github.com/pbrugugnoli/picamerax) with the pull request for the LSC correction (change already incorporated at version 24.3.21).
-- [Openflexure Microscope Server](https://gitlab.com/pbrugugnoli/openflexure-microscope-server), with the pull request for the AWB correction.
+- [Openflexure Microscope Server fork](https://gitlab.com/pbrugugnoli/openflexure-microscope-server), with the pull request for the AWB correction.

 ## Demo Video - OFM at work
 - [![Demo](https://github.com/pbrugugnoli/PEB-OpenFlexure-Microscope/blob/main/images/OFM%20-%20upright%20objective.jpg)](https://youtu.be/tEzmvFiI1ls)